KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback-Article.md

 ## Services

-In KeyboardKit, a ``FeedbackService`` can be used to trigger audio and haptic feedback as the user interacts with the keyboard.
+In KeyboardKit, a ``KeyboardFeedbackService`` can be used to trigger audio & haptic feedback as users interacts with the keyboard.
 The ``KeyboardActionHandler`` protocol also implements this protocol.

-KeyboardKit injects a ``Feedback/StandardFeedbackService``  instance into ``KeyboardInputViewController/services``.
-You can replace it at any time, to customize how the keyboard triggers feedback.
+KeyboardKit injects a ``KeyboardFeedback/StandardFeedbackService``  instance into ``KeyboardInputViewController/services``.
+You can replace it at any time, to customize it to affect how the keyboard triggers feedback.